simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ### The solution: Recurrent neural networks
 The prediction of cumulative values from variable length sequences of vectors with a 'time' component is virtually identical to the so-called _Adding Problem_--a toy sequence regression task that is designed to demonstrate the power of recurrent neural networks in learning long-term dependencies (see [Le et. al.](http://arxiv.org/abs/1504.00941) Sec.
-4.1, for a recent example).
+4.1, for a recent example):

 <figure>
 <center>
 <img src="/images/RNN_adding.png" alt="The Additional Problem" width="400">
 </center>
 <figcaption>
 A toy sequence regression task to add the numbers in the top row at the locations where the corresponding number at the bottom is equal to one.
+The prediction target of 1.7 is the sum of the values in the green boxes.
 </figcaption>
 </figure>